Schedule Today:

 Will Disputes

 Regardless of the reason behind the dispute, a party must have legal grounds to contest a will in probate.
-Typically a will contest is filed on the grounds of invalid signing or execution, undue influence, fraud, a lack of mental capacity, or duress.
+Typically, a will contest is filed on the grounds of invalid signing or execution, undue influence, fraud, a lack of mental capacity, or duress.

-In Florida, for a will to be considered valid, it must be in writing and signed while the descendant is mentally capable of understanding what they are doing.
+In Florida, for a will to be considered valid, it must be in writing and signed while the decedent is mentally capable of understanding what they are doing.
 The will must also be signed in the presence of two witnesses.
-If a descendant is unable to understand what they are doing or comprehend the details of their will, such as the extent of their estate and who their beneficiaries are, this could render a will invalid.
-Similarly, if the descendant is placed under undue influence to assign assets to an individual, or if they feared for their own or a loved one's safety, this will invalidate the will if proven in court.
+If a decedent is unable to understand what they are doing or comprehend the details of their will, such as the extent of their estate and who their beneficiaries are, this could render a will invalid.
+Similarly, if the decedent is placed under undue influence to assign assets to an individual, or if they feared for their own or a loved one's safety, this will invalidate the will if proven in court.

 Any will-contest litigation requires a high standard of evidence that meets specific criteria to have a will declared void.
-To prove to a court that a descendant was not mentally fit to execute a will, or that they were under undue influence can be challenging.
+To prove to a court that a decedent was not mentally fit to execute a will or that they were under undue influence can be challenging.
 Each dispute case will vary depending on the facts and evidence available.
 Seek advice from a skilled probate attorney to develop an effective strategy specific to your case if you are looking to contest a will.

 Creditor Lawsuits

-During probate, a personal representative is responsible for settling any outstanding debts that a descendant left when they died.
+During probate, a personal representative is responsible for settling any outstanding debts that a decedent left when they died.
 In Florida, once probate has begun, creditors may be served directly with a notice to creditors.
 Alternatively, creditors may be alerted to the start of probate by a notice that the estate has entered probate in a county newspaper.
 If issued with a direct notice, creditors have 30 days to file a claim against the estate or three months if they were alerted by the notice in the newspaper.

 The timeframe to file creditor claims is short, as creditor claims are the first payments made from the estate during probate.
-If creditors don't file within the allotted time frame, they may lose their right to claim.
+If creditors do not file within the allotted time frame, they may lose their right to claim.
 Not all creditor claims are immediately approved.
 The personal representative must analyze the legitimacy of claims and may dispute them if necessary.
 Legal issues can arise when the representative of the estate and a creditor do not agree on a claim.
-In these situations, litigation is often used and the courts will make the final decision.
+In these situations, litigation is often used, and the courts will make the final decision.

 Creditors that may claim against an estate include mortgage companies, charities, credit card companies, and ex-spouses.